anton-3/lexi/README.md

 Lexi
 <br /><br />
 ## What does your app do?
-Lexi is an AI-powered storybook generator who help beginners learn new languages.
-Lexi takes vocabulary words as input and provides a story in the user's chosen language, accompanied with pictures for each sentence.
+Lexi is an AI-powered storybook generator that helps beginners learn new languages.
+Lexi takes vocabulary words as input and provides a short, easily comprehensible story in the user's chosen language, accompanied by AI-generated pictures specifically catered to each sentence.
 Lexi supports 8 languages and has translations available for each story it creates.

 <br /><br />